Catrina Lam

 Profile

-She has represented domestic and multinational clients operating in a wide range of industry sectors, including banking and financial services, technology, telecommunications, real estate and construction, energy, media and entertainment, manufacturing, education, aviation and gambling.
-She is experienced in handling highly complex commercial disputes, many involving novel legal issues and/or technical evidence, and has been described as being “great for matters which concern very difficult facts and evidence”.
-She is in demand for her “sharp legal mind”, “quickness on her feet”, "strong legal literacy" and as a practitioner who “thinks outside the box and always tests the limits of the evidence”.
+Catrina has handled numerous complex and high-value disputes, often involving technical evidence and/or raising novel legal issues.
+She has been described as “an outstanding advocate” and “a great technical lawyer” who is “great for matters which concern very difficult facts and evidence”.
+She is in demand for her “sharp legal mind”, “meticulous preparation”, “outstanding courtroom presence”, “quickness on her feet”, and as a practitioner who “thinks outside the box and always tests the limits of the evidence”.

 Outside of practice, Catrina is active in public service.
 She has served as a Temporary Deputy Registrar of the High Court and as a Deputy District Judge.
-She is currently sitting on 6 statutory appeal boards and tribunals on appointment by the Government.
-She has been serving as the Secretary of the Middle Temple Society in Hong Kong since 2009 and was appointed an Honorary Member of The Honourable Society of the Middle Temple in 2018.
+She has also been appointed by the Government to various statutory appeal boards and tribunals.
+Since 2009, she has been serving as the Secretary of the Middle Temple Society in Hong Kong and was appointed an Honorary Member of The Honourable Society of the Middle Temple in 2018.

 Statutory board/tribunal and other appointments